 Practicum (4 credits: 1 course)

-Finally, the capstone to the program is a 4-credit internship that applies classroom learning within a real-world, professional setting.
+Finally, the capstone to the program is a 4-credit, 150-hour internship that applies classroom learning within a real-world, professional setting.
 Students can complete their Practicum with a wide array of organizations such as NGOs, businesses, government, and higher education institutions.

 Roadmap to Graduation